neophob/singfrid/README.md

 - Software: https://nodered.org is used as main "smart home" solution, mdns is used as discovery mechanism and Docker is used as defined runtime.
 - Hardware: Any single board computer that runs Node.js - how many unused SBCs are lying around in your office?

+# Repo

+- `docs`: output for the singfrid.com website
+- `smarthome`: docker source, default node-red configuration, default flows
+- `website`: source for the singfrid.com website, output is copied to the `docs` directory

 # Docker runtime

 Singfrid uses Docker as runtime to simplify deploying.